Ashutoshdwi/Summer-Olympics-ETG-1/README.md

 The questions in the given project are based on the summer olympics.
 Some questions require bar graphs to represent them in a proper form.
 This whole project is a data analysis on a particular file called summer.csv.
-The answers to the given questions are provided by this specific file summmer.csv.
+The answers to the given questions are provided by this specific file summer.csv.